The hot circumgalactic medium in stacked X-rays: observations vs simulations

 \section{Acknowledgements}

-We would like to thank Darby Kramer, Natalie Sanchez, Seth Cohen, and Phil Mauskopf for their helpful discussions during the development of this work.
+We would like to thank the anonymous reviewer, Seth Cohen, Darby Kramer, Phil Mauskopf, and Natalie Sanchez for their helpful discussions during the development of this work.
 We also thank Robert Thompson for developing CAESAR, and the yt team for the development and support of this useful community tool.
 S.G. acknowledges support from NSF Grant No. 2233001.
 E.S. acknowledges support from NASA grants 80NSSC22K1265 and 80NSSC25K7299.
 This research was supported by the Munich Institute for Astro-, Particle and BioPhysics (MIAPbP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2094 – 390783311.
 Support for J.A.Z. was provided by the Chandra X-ray Observatory Center, which is operated by the Smithsonian Astrophysical Observatory for and on behalf of NASA under contract NAS8-03060.
-MB acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe" -- 390833306 and the DFG Research Group ``Relativistic Jets”
+MB acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe" -- 390833306 and the DFG Research Group ``Relativistic Jets”.